DeshmukhChinmay/Climate-Hero/README.md

 ## Controls
 WASD/Arrow keys to move.
-Ctrl/Left mouse click to attack.
+Left mouse click to attack.
-Tab to talk to NPC(cats).
+E to talk to NPC (bears).
 ESC to pause.

 ## Other Info